 The preferred distribution channel of the sector remains mostly physical stores.
 Consumers tend to go into stores to buy their hair products because viewing packaging is of fundamental importance.

-Indeed, packaging plays an important role in purchasing thanks to its design, its shape, its colors and thanks in particular to the product presentation that can be found on it.
-This presentation of the product and the effects it brings to consumers influences the purchase in store.
+Indeed, packaging plays an important role in purchasing thanks to its design, its shape, its colors, and thanks in particular to product presentation that can be found on it.
+This presentation of the product and the effects it brings to consumers influences the purchase in-store.

 E-commerce is a channel of distribution that is led to progress over time as it encounters a certain craze among Chinese people.
 Several factors justify the rise of digital and online commerce.

-How to market its brand of hair care in China?
+How to market your hair care brand in China?

 Visibility and reputation are key elements for the development of your business in China.
-As said before, the Chinese realize many researches on the internet before buying what they need.
+As said before, the Chinese realize many types of research on the internet before buying what they need.
 Having a website will improve your visibility.

-It is important also in your site to offer content relevant to the consumer such as information and product advice, price, stories and business philosophy etc. Chinese individuals do not like wasting their time faster they will find the necessary information to their come to the site best satisfaction there will be.
-You can also offer a responsive experience of your website, that means a version of your site that adapts to all electronic devices and to any size of screen.
+It is important also for your site to offer content relevant to the consumer such as information and product advice, price, stories, business philosophy, etc. Chinese individuals do not like wasting their time faster they will find the necessary information to come to the site best satisfaction there will be.
+You can also offer a responsive experience of your website, which means a version of your site that adapts to all electronic devices and to any size of the screen.

 SEO Through Baidu

 Pay Per Click is the strategy most used by companies.
-However, SEO represents a long-term investment for brands that requires quality and relevant content to enhance its reputation and online presence.
+However, SEO represents a long-term investment for brands that requires quality and relevant content to enhance their reputation and online presence.

 Marketing through e-commerce platforms cross border

-The easiest and most effective way for foreign brands to sell in China is to go through cross-border sales platform.
+The easiest and most effective way for foreign brands to sell in China is to go through a cross-border sales platform.
 In this market, you will find three major players.
-Tmall Global, JD Worldwide and WeChat Store.
+Tmall Global, JD Worldwide, and WeChat Store.

-Sell sut JD or Tmall represents an investment on the part of brands but they are a guarantee of quality and confidence for the Chinese consumers because very few counterfeit products are marketed on these platforms.
+Sell-out JD or Tmall represents an investment on the part of brands but they are a guarantee of quality and confidence for Chinese consumers because very few counterfeit products are marketed on these platforms.